Our state and county fairs offer a unique blend of agriculture, amusement, and entertainment, dating back to the early

 August 24 – September 5, 2022

 Established in 1841 and moved to its current Syracuse location in 1890, New York operates the oldest state fair in the United States.
-Ours is also one of the largest, with roughly one million visitors annually, some days seeing over 100,000 people.
+Ours is also one of the largest, with roughly one million visitors annually, with some days seeing over 100,000 people.

 The fair runs annually, beginning on the 3rd or 4th Wednesday in August and ending on Labor Day.